 Ducks are a wonderful addition to any homestead.
 I think I might actually prefer them over chickens.
 So how exactly do you raise ducks?
-And how do they differ from raising chickens?
+And how does raising ducks differ from raising chickens?
 Let’s talk about that.

 How to Get Started Raising Ducks

 The easiest way to get started is to head to your local feed store in the spring and purchase yourself a few ducklings- at least 2, just like most animals ducklings do not like to be alone!
 Most of the time ducklings will be sold straight run- meaning they are unsexed and you won’t know if you are getting a drake (boy) or hen (girl).

 Wait, let me back up a minute.
 Before you get your ducks, you should probably decided on a breed and know what your goal is.

-Want duck meat?
-Your probably want a Pekin.
+Are you raising ducks for meat?
+You probably want a Pekin.

 Raising ducks for eggs?
 I whole heartily recommend the Khaki Campbell.
 Remember Jill?
 She laid an egg a day for over 2 years and then continued to lay less often for a few more years after that.
 Seriously she was a machine.

-Just want a duck for entertainment?
+Just want a duck for a pet?
 Get which ever ducklings you find cutest!

 Okay, back to bringing home your new ducklings.
-If you have ever raised day-old chicks, things are much the same, with a few exceptions.
+If you have ever raised day-old chicks, raising ducklings is much the same, with a few exceptions.
 You need to have a nice brooder area for your ducklings.